Saint Germain Foundation

-The Saint Germain Movement is a religious organization, headquartered in Schaumburg, Illinois, a suburb of Chicago, with a major facility just north of Dunsmuir, California, in the buildings and property of the Shasta Springs retreat.
+The Saint Germain Movement is an American religious movement, headquartered in Schaumburg, Illinois, a suburb of Chicago, with a major facility just north of Dunsmuir, California, in the buildings and property of the Shasta Springs retreat.
 There is also a facility in the Capitol Hill neighborhood in downtown Denver, Colorado.

-The doctrines of the organization are based on teachings and wisdom received by Guy Ballard in 1930.
-Ballard was hiking on the slopes of Mount Shasta in California, and claimed Saint Germain appeared to him and began training him to be a "Messenger".
+The organization's doctrines are based on teachings and wisdom received by Guy Ballard in 1930.
+Ballard was hiking on the slopes of Mount Shasta in California, and claimed that Saint Germain appeared to him and began training him to be a "Messenger".
 Ballard published his experiences in a series of books.
-The organization's philosophies are known as the "I AM" Activity, and its members popularly known as "I AM" Students.
+The organization's philosophies are known as the "I AM" Activity, and its members popularly known as "I AM" students.